 There is no problem with a person being on the protocol who has had a history of gout.
 High uric acid levels are a part of Syndrome X and the program will help them long term.
-As stated in the “Explanation of the Health Profile”) if a patient has a history of gout, it would be prudent for the doctor (MD or DO) to put them on a drug (Allopurinol 300 mgs once a day) for at least the first month of the program.
-We have only 2 recorded cases in two and a half years that going on the diet may have precipitated a gout flare-up.
-Therefore if the docs employ this strategy — it may prevent a dieter “from quitting the program, because of a perceived negative effect” before he or she can get the full benefit of our program.
+If a patient has a history of gout, it would be prudent for the doctor (MD or DO) to put them on a drug (Allopurinol 300 mgs once a day) for at least the first month of the program.
+We have only 2 recorded cases that going on the diet may have precipitated a gout flare-up.
+Therefore, if the docs employ this strategy — it may prevent a dieter “from quitting the program, because of a perceived negative effect” before he or she can get the full benefit of our program.
 Allopurinol is very inexpensive and is very well tolerated and has a long history of safety and efficacy.
 I think what may have happened with the 2 noted cases, they were going to have a flare-up anyway (perhaps increasing protein in the diet suddenly, may have aggravated it, or maybe not).
 In any a case, using Allopurinol as a pre-emptive measure would be prudent, in my opinion.

 Research Links Ideal Protein with Reduced Healthcare Costs

 Ideal Protein has now been linked to lowering your healthcare costs.
 As if you needed more reasons to give the Ideal Protein diet a try, rigLEARN MORE

 What Is Resting Metabolic Rate (RMR) Testing And How Does It Promote A Rapid Weight loss?

 Meta Description: The Resting Metabolic Rate Testing can make a huge difference to the results you can achieve with your weight loss effortsLEARN MORE